 fill jars

-Pour or ladle the Apple Cider Butter into clean, hot, pint-sized jars leaving ¼ inch headspace.
-Place the lids and rings on fingertip tight and process for 15 minutes in a boiling water bath at sea level or adjust for your elevation.
+Using a jar funnel, pour or ladle the Apple Cider Butter into clean, hot, pint-sized jars leaving ¼ inch headspace.
+Place the lids and rings on fingertip tight and process for 15 minutes in a boiling water bath canner at sea level or adjust for your elevation.

 processing complete